willanderson/willanderson.xyz/about.md

 ---
 layout: about
 title: About
-intro: >-
-  Hi, I'm Will—a Product Designer based in New York.
-For the past decade, I've created apps, digital products, and websites for a range of startups, brands, and technology companies.
+intro: Hi, I'm Will—a Product Designer based in New York.
+I'm currently at Instagram working on Reels.
+Over the years, I've built apps and websites for a range of startups, technology companies and small businesses.
+You can find some of my IC work [here](/projects).

-  I've been at Instagram since 2022.
-I work on the Reels$ team.
-Previously, I held a Design Lead position at Free Association, a Brooklyn-based design firm specializing in digital products and brand systems.
 cv:
   - year: 2022-Present
     title: Product Designer